Are you familiar with Baidu SEO?

-But, being an entirely separate search engine, there will be some important differences when it comes to Baidu.
+But, being an entirely separate search engine, there will be some important differences when it comes to Baidu optimization.

 The language barrier comes into big play here.
 Even after you’ve done your initial research, you’ll want someone who speaks the language to come up with a list of related keywords for you rather than relying on translation tools.

-Outside of that, you’ll need to enlist the help of a whole different set of tools to help you conduct your research.
+Outside of that, you’ll need to enlist the help of a whole different set of Baidu webmaster tools to help you conduct your research.

-Like Google, Baidu has its only set of resource for keyword planning and trend spotting, which include tools like Baidu Index (equivalent to Google Trends), Baidu Keyword Planner, and Baidu Webmaster Tools.
+Like Google, Baidu SEO has its own set of resources for keyword planning and trend spotting, which include tools like Baidu Index (equivalent to Google Trends), Baidu Keyword Planner, and Baidu Webmaster Tools.

 I highly suggest taking a look at this comprehensive list of tools to see what each can do for you and how to use them properly in your keyword strategy.

 Tieba is the largest Chinese communication publication platform, hosted by Baidu.

 Essentially, it’s an online forum or message board where people search for topics.
 If the topic hasn’t been created before, it will be after the search.